blog

 Business is keener to listen to an impact and risk analysis of the business and business risk from a security executive rather than a report on vulnerabilities.

-Introducing Appsec Phoenix, a Cloud Native and Risk-based platform for vulnerability and posture management
+Introducing Phoenix Security, a Cloud Native and Risk-based platform for vulnerability and posture management

 Application and infrastructure testing tools output large amounts of data, and teams spend time and resources to aggregate this information into something actionable.
 ASOC tools should centralise this information into one location for teams to view and analyse, allowing them to craft better plans for future development.
 This information can be used for security teams and executives, SCA tracking, and more.